-Religious freedom in Japan is guaranteed by the Constitution and is widely respected in society.
+Religious freedom in Japan is guaranteed by the Constitution and widely respected in society.
 Unlike countries where the government interferes in religious practices, Japan adopts a stance of separation between religion and state, allowing its citizens to practice any faith without restrictions.

 We recommend reading: What are the religions of Japan?

-Table of Content
+Table of Contents

 The Japanese Constitution and Religious Freedom